 Preventive Care Examination

-Your puppy will need to come for a few visits to ensure proper growth and development and receive all vaccines and preventative care.
+Your puppy will need to come for a few visits to ensure proper growth, development, and to receive all vaccines and preventative care.
+We will perform a thorough physical exam and discuss all findings with you, then continue to monitor for proper growth and development as they progress through their series of puppy vaccine visits.

 By bringing a fresh stool sample (not more than 24 hours old), we can look for intestinal parasites that puppies can obtain from their mother, other dogs, or by walking where wildlife has been.
 Parasites are especially common in puppies.
 Some of these parasites are contagious to people, especially children, and immunocompromised individuals.